-For a list of the laser rangefinders that the TerraSync software supports, go to www.trimble.com/terrasync_specs.shtml.
+For a list of the laser rangefinders that the TerraSync software supports in addition to the Geo 7 rangefinder module, refer to the support note TerraSync Software - Supported Laser Rangefinders.

-To record an offset from a laser rangefinder, make sure that a feature is open, and that the attribute entry form for the feature, the appropriate offset form, or the Map screen is open.
+To record an offset from a laser rangefinder:

+- make sure that a feature is open, and that the attribute entry form for the feature, the appropriate offset form, or the Map screen is open. - if you are using a Geo 7X handheld with the Geo 7 rangefinder module, use the Rangefinder application to select the Offset workflow.
+(See the Trimble Geo 7X Handheld User Guide for more information.)

 Then fire the laser rangefinder.
 The TerraSync software stores the distance and, if the laser rangefinder supports it, the bearing, in the appropriate field(s) in the offset form.